satyapendem/crud-operations-with-Python-and-Mysql/README.md

 The first operation is "Insert".
 By clicking the insert then the "createForm" function will execute and will throw "insert.html" which contains name,latitude,longitude textfields.

 ![alt tag](https://github.com/satyapendem/crud-operations-with-Python-and-Mysql/blob/master/ScreenShots/insert.png)<br>
-After that "insert" function will be executed the form values are loaded to python script and the values are stored in mysql database.
+After that "insert" function will be executed and the form values are loaded to python script and the values are stored in mysql database.
 If it was success the it will dispay the name for the user as shown below.
 ![alt tag](https://github.com/satyapendem/crud-operations-with-Python-and-Mysql/blob/master/ScreenShots/insert1.png)